-Protestors across the U.S. are calling for justice, racial equality, and police reform after the killing of George Floyd, and those demonstrations are paired with discussions up and down social media about race.
-You might find yourself getting into some tough conversations with those around you right now — particularly with people who respond to "Black Lives Matter" with an indignant "All Lives Matter."
-It might make you want to cry, break things, have a shouting match, or just leave the room.
+Protestors across the U.S. have been calling for racial justice since well before the 2020 police killing of George Floyd, but social media today allows anyone to chime in on discussions about race.
+You might find yourself getting into some tough conversations right now, particularly with people who respond to "Black Lives Matter" with an indignant "All Lives Matter."

-It can be tempting to just walk away, but being anti-racist means doing the work to convince other people that their ideologies are harmful.
+It can be tempting to just walk away, but being anti-racist means doing the work to show other people why their ideologies are harmful.
 "The All Lives Matter sentiment needs to be nipped in the bud," Maryam Ajayi, the founder and CEO of diversity platform Dive In Well, tells Bustle.
-"People need to understand, do the work and embody the liberation of Black lives."
+"People need to understand, do the work, and embody the liberation of Black lives."

 That's where the backlash comes in — but it's incorrect.
 Here are six common "all lives matter" arguments, and how to respond to them in an anti-racist way.